Lucaslah/InkStats-v2/README.md

 - Platform
 - Computer Uptime
 - More Coming soon

+## Upcomimg Feachers
+- `stats` command, it will show you computer stats on you command line
+- Module Update, use the module to easly get computer stats in your nodejs project
+- A few other random feachers

 ## Getting Started: CLI
 1. Install InkStats v2 [See Installing Globlly](#installing-globlly)